 How to care for and maintain your coconut tree

 - Amend your soil.
-For the common case where your soil doesn’t drain well when you pour water on it, you’ll begin the coconut tree planting process by amending the soil for your coconut palm to a depth of 2 feet with a shovel.
+For the common case where your soil doesn’t drain well when you pour water on it, you’ll begin the coconut tree planting process by amending the soil for your coconut trees to a depth of 2 feet with a shovel.
 Once your hole is dug, mix together equal parts peat, sand, and topsoil.
-This creates a loose, nutrient-rich soil that’s perfect for your baby coconut palm.
+This creates a loose, nutrient-rich soil that’s perfect for your baby coconut trees.
 Conversely, these plants will die — and quickly — if they’re left in standing water or planted in soggy soil.

-- Water your coconut palm every couple of days in its first growing season after you plant it.
+- Water your coconut palm tree every couple of days in its first growing season after you plant it.
 After the first year, you can taper your watering back to only during dry periods lasting one week or longer.

 - Make mulch your friend.
-Give your coconut palm some protection against weeds by spreading a ring of mulch about 3-inches deep, around 8 inches from its trunk.
+Give your coconut palm tree some protection against weeds by spreading a ring of mulch about 3-inches deep, around 8 inches from its trunk.
 Not only does mulch protect your tree, but it also holds moisture right where it needs it most — near the roots.
 This has the added effect of regulating soil temperature.

 - Fertilize your palm tree quarterly (or with the seasons).
 Use the ratio of 1 tablespoon per square foot of tree.
 Once you’ve applied your fertilizer, give it a lot of water to drink.

 - Watch out for yellowing leaves.
 These can indicate a nitrogen deficiency.
-If you notice this, it could mean that you’re feeding your coconut palm the wrong fertilizer or that you’re using the wrong proportions for the size of your tree.
+If you notice this, it could mean that you’re feeding your coconut palm tree the wrong fertilizer or that you’re using the wrong proportions for the size of your tree.

 - Prune dead leaves using a sharp knife — but be sure that they’re completely dead first (they’ll be brittle and brown down to the stem).
 This is because coconut palms are sensitive, and cutting a leaf with even a partially green stem can cause injury to the entire tree.
 When you make the cut, be sure to leave a half-inch stub so that you don’t risk hitting the bark by mistake.

-- Do not climb your coconut palm while wearing tree-climbing spikes.
+- Do not climb your coconut palm tree while wearing tree-climbing spikes.
 These can pierce the tree’s protective bark, thereby giving insects and fungus and entryway.
 Instead, use a pole-handled pruning saw to harvest your coconuts safely.